-Ezetimibe is a statin that is commonly found in medications for high cholesterol.
+Statins, such as simvastatin, pravastatin and others, are the most common medications used to treat high cholesterol.
 Unfortunately, some people are unable to tolerate the side effects of statins.
 Berberine may be a safe alternative for these people.
 Because it works in a different way than statins, it can also be combined with the drugs as a more effective treatment than using either alone.

 Berberine and Mental Health